 About Me

 I have nursed since the age of 18 and the last 18 years as a Macmillan Nurse Specialist.
+I am not currently employed at Derby, but still on the Nurse Register and working as a Self-employed Oncology Autogenic Nurse Specialist.
 During my 1st Macmillan post at the Hammersmith Hospital, London, I undertook the AT Diploma training in1993.
 During my Macmillan post, I taught AT to a few cancer patients and observed benefits which could not be explained; besides improvement of general well being, there seemed possibly to be a slowing of disease progression and improved prognosis.
-Eventually in my 2nd Macmillan post, I undertook a pilot research study in my own time, on top of my job.
+Eventually in my 2nd Macmillan post, I undertook a pilot research study in my own time, on top of my job and from this was nominated by a patient for the National Avon Breast Cancer Crusade Award 2002 and received finalist status.

 The pilot study was run to test whether AT reduces stress in breast cancer patients.
 The principal behind the study was the switching off the Fight and Flight response of stress and excessive production of cortisol which dampens down the immune system efficiency.
 The results show anxiety and depression markedly reduced in those AT trained (16) and immune marker cells’ level especially CD8 and natural Killer cells improved in those fully meditative.
 Hidderley M, Holt M (2004) A pilot randomized trial assessing the effects of autogenic training in early stage cancer patients in relation to psychological status and immune system responses.
 European Journal of Oncology Nursing 8 (1), 61- 65.